jasonkhanlar/starve-io-extensions/discord/README.md

 * Shares Starve.io chat with a Discord server including both your messages and messages from others

+## discord / starve.io-to-discord-share-screenshot.user.js

+* Share Starve.io screenshots with a Discord server by pushing P (Also PRINT SCREEN works even if in-game chat input is enabled)

 ## discord / starve.io-to-discord-top10-every-30mins.user.js

 * Shares Starve.io server top10 scores with a Discord server once immediately upon connection and every 30 minutes after